DFE-Digital/bat-design-history/app/posts/register-of-training-providers/2025-12-11-managing-api-and-support-user-accounts.md

 ---
-title: Limiting what API users can do in the service
+title: Managing API and support user accounts
 description: We added a way for the support team to manage access to the service for API users
 date: 2025-12-11
 tags: